kerumai/kerumai.github.com/_posts/2016-02-28-programming-guidelines-from-2004.md

 layout:     post
 title:      Programming Guidelines From 2004
 date:       2016-02-28 14:30:00
+summary:    Looking back on some software development tips that I wrote at the start of my career
 tags:       engineering,firsttechjob
 image:      cooper-santa.jpg
 published:  true
 ---

 The recent [\#FirstTechJob](https://twitter.com/search?q=%23FirstTechJob) meme on twitter got me thinking about my early career at a couple of small software companies.
 And that led me to finding this old gem that I wrote for my colleagues back in 2003/4 to seemingly try to impart my superior programming wisdom on them.